Bladetrain3r/Dockermex/README.md

 This repository contains the Docker setup for running an Odamex server.
 The setup includes building the server from source and running it with custom IWADs and PWADs.

+## Prerequisites

+### Installing Docker

+Find instructions for Docker Desktop to run locally here: https://docs.docker.com/desktop/ To run Docker on a server, see here (and don't forget to install docker-compose): https://docs.docker.com/engine/install/ubuntu/

 ## Repository Structure

 - Dockerfile